techascent/tech.ml.dataset/docs/walkthrough.md

 Given a map of name->column data produce a new dataset.
 If column data is untyped (like a persistent vector) then the column datatype is either string or double, dependent upon the first entry of the column data sequence.

+Of the column data is one of the object numeric primitive types, so `Float` as opposed to `float`, then missing elements will be marked as missing and the default empty-value will be used in the primitive storage.

 ```clojure